The insider problem in the trinomial model: a discrete-time jump process approach: Insider vs agent: the rewards of extra information

-\begin{remark} Thus, we get a result akin to Theorem 4.1 in Amendinger, Imkeller and Schweizer \cite{Amendinger_Imkeller_Schweizer_1998} in the Black-Scholes model (and for a discrete random variable $\Gm$) i.e., the additional expected logarithmic utility of the insider can be expressed in terms of relative entropy.
-The measure $\gP$ appearing in \cite{Amendinger_Imkeller_Schweizer_1998} is replaced in our frame by the equivalent measure $\widehat\gP^{\F}$ under which the price process is $\F$-martingale.
-Our result can also be compared to Theorem 5.12 in Ankirchner \textit{et al.} \cite{Ankirchner_Dereich_Imkeller_2006}; under an initial enlargement (continuous) setting, they provide an expression of the additional utility of the insider in terms of the \textit{relative difference} of the enlarged filtration with respect to the initial one; in fact, that also coincides with the Shannon entropy between (with the corresponding notations) $\Gm$ and $\mathrm{Id}_{\F_T}$ where $\mathrm{Id}_{\cA}$ is the application $\omega\in(\Omega,\cA)\mapsto\omega\in(\Omega,\F_T)$ defined for any sub-algebra $\cA\subset\F_T$.
-Moreover, in the continuous case, the result still holds at the deadline $T$ by taking the limit when $t$ goes to $T$.
-In our discrete frame, this does not.
-As we will see in the following subsection there exists an opportunity arbitrage at the horizon $T$ so that the utility gain is infinite. \end{remark}
+\begin{remark} We obtain the discrete counterpart of Theorem 4.1 in Amendinger, Imkeller, and Schweizer \cite{Amendinger_Imkeller_Schweizer_1998}, which holds for the Black-Scholes model and a discrete random variable $\Gm$.
+Our result expresses the additional expected logarithmic utility of the insider in terms of the relative entropy of $\Gm$.
+Furthermore, our findings can be compared to Theorem 5.12 in Ankirchner \textit{et al.} \cite{Ankirchner_Dereich_Imkeller_2006}, where they establish that, under an initial enlargement (continuous) setting, the insider's additional utility is related to the \textit{relative difference} of the enlarged filtration with respect to the initial one.
+In fact, this also coincides with the Shannon entropy between (with the corresponding notations) $\Gm$ and some random variable $\mathrm{Id}_{\F_T}$.
+However, in the continuous case, the result still holds at the deadline $T$ by taking the limit as $t$ approaches $T$.
+In our discrete framework, this is not the case due to the existence of an arbitrage opportunity at the horizon $T$, causing the insider's utility gain to become infinite at that time. \end{remark}